end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 # Quick recall of the RTTTL format

 I recently discovered the Ring Tone Text Transfer Language (RTTTL) audio format which is an audio format for storing single tone (monolithic) melodies.
 Each melody is composed of successive tone frequencies.
-The RTTTL format is [human readable](http://stackoverflow.com/questions/568671/why-should-i-use-a-human-readable-file-format) and usually more compressed than note &amp; duration arrays which helps reduce its memory footprint.
+The RTTTL format is [human readable](http://stackoverflow.com/questions/568671/why-should-i-use-a-human-readable-file-format) and usually more compressed than note & duration arrays which helps reduce its memory footprint.
 In the arduino world, melodies are usually written as an array of notes (frequencies) followed by the note's duration (note1, duration1, note2, duration2, ... , noteX, durationX).
 The format is really suitable for embedded device that are limited in memory which can't store PCM (wav) or even MP3 data.
 Note that RTTTL can also be spelled RTTL (Ringtone Text Transfer Language).
 According to my Samsung phone, a ringtone can also be spelled as a single word...

 More information on the RTTTL format is available on its [Wikipedia acticle](https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language).